Yellen outlines to Congress emergency measures on debt limit - News Break

 That tactic would dare Republicans to block a bill that, if rejected, could result in both a federal shutdown and a default.
 Most politicians would be averse to being blamed for such events, especially heading into an election year.

-Responding to Mitchell’s comments this week, Senate Majority Leader Chuck Schumer, D-N.Y., called them “shameless, cynical and totally political.”
+Responding to McConnell's comments this week, Senate Majority Leader Chuck Schumer, D-N.Y., called them “shameless, cynical and totally political.”

 Yellen's reference to the use of “extraordinary measures” to allow the government to keep borrowing to meet its debt service obligations and make payments on such benefits as Social Security refers to a variety of book-keeping maneuvers past Treasury secretaries have used.